-The curricula of the University, by statute, are to include instruction in agriculture, mechanic arts, military tactics, as well as other subjects in the sciences and classics.
+The curricula of the University, by statute, are to include instruction in agriculture and the mechanic arts without excluding other scientific and classical studies and military tactics (§23.1-2606)are to include instruction in agriculture, mechanic arts, military tactics, as well as other subjects in the sciences and classics.
 A full range of courses in the arts and sciences, agriculture, engineering, and other professional fields is offered in conformity with the institution's mission as a comprehensive state university.